-In compliance with Notice 3/2020 and article 450, Banco Finantia also disclosed, in the "Report on the Structure and Practices of Corporate Governance of Banco Finantia", information regarding the remuneration policies and practices applicable to the categories of employees whose professional activities have or may have a significant impact on the risk profile, with reference to December 31, 2023.
+In compliance with Notice 3/2020 and article 450, Banco Finantia also disclosed, in the "Report on the Structure and Practices of Corporate Governance of Banco Finantia", information regarding the remuneration policies and practices applicable to the categories of employees whose professional activities have or may have a significant impact on the risk profile, with reference to December 31, 2024.

-The identified staff as having a significant impact on the risk profile included, at 31 December 2023: (i) included members of Banco Finantia's management and supervisory corporate bodies, (ii) the members with executive and non-executive functions and effective intervention in the execution of the activity of the subsidiaries considered relevant in light of their respective activity and impact in the Group's risk profile, -(iii) as well as the heads of Banco Finantia's Internal Control Functions, (iv) the branch managers and (v) the head of the Corporate & Investment Banking area and the heads of the following Departments, Legal, Financial Control, Human Resources, Application Development and Support, Systems and Telecommunications, Credit, Treasury, Principal Investments, Capital Markets and Private Banking.
+The identified staff as having a significant impact on the risk profile included, at 31 December 2024: (i) included members of Banco Finantia's management and supervisory corporate bodies, (ii) the members of the governing bodies of the relevant subsidiaries in the light of their activity and potential impact on the Group's risk profile, -(iii) as well as the heads of Banco Finantia's Internal Control Functions, (iv) the branch managers and (v) the head of the Corporate & Investment Banking area and the heads of the following Departments, Legal, Financial Control, Human Resources, Application Development and Support, Systems and Telecommunications, Credit, Treasury, Principal Investments, Capital Markets and Private Banking.

-The Remuneration Committee of Banco Finantia, appointed by the General Shareholders Meeting, undertakes annually an independent and centralised analysis of the remuneration policy and practices adopted by Banco Finantia, in compliance with the provisions of paragraph 6 of article 115-C of the ("RGICSF") and of article 44, no.1 of the Notice no. 3/2020 of the Bank of Portugal.
+The Audit Committee of Banco Finantia, undertakes annually an independent and centralised analysis of the remuneration policy and practices adopted by Banco Finantia, in compliance with the provisions of paragraph 6 of article 115-C of the ("RGICSF") and of article 44, no.1 of the Notice no. 3/2020 of the Bank of Portugal.

-Additionally, and since Banco Finantia is parent company of the Group, the Remuneration Committee also undertook, with reference to the 2023 financial year, the annual evaluation 'remuneration practices' impact, in particular on risk management, as per articles 53, no. 3 of Notice no. 3/2020.
+Additionally, and since Banco Finantia is parent company of the Group, the Audit Committee also undertook, with reference to the 2023 financial year, the annual evaluation 'remuneration practices' impact, in particular on risk management, as per articles 53, no. 3 of Notice no. 3/2020.